bardia-az/ppa-code/README.md

 ```

 ## Usage
-There are 6 main tasks in this project that can executed through the provided python codes in the root directory:
+There are 6 main tasks in this project that can be executed through the provided python codes in the root directory:

 `val.py`: To validate the model on the object detection and obtain mAP values and the quality of the Model Inversion Attack (MAI).
 `compress.py`: To validate the whole pipeline including the compression part using VVC  to obtain mAP and bitrate values.